eglisi1/ml2_project/README.md

 ### 01 - Creating the model

+The text has some grammatical errors and could use some improvement.
+Here's a corrected version:
-To tackle my problem i wasn't to make a sentiment analysis about the reviews of the hotels.
-The goal is to find out if the reviews are positive or negative.
-This will help us to find the perfect hotel for our vacation.
+To tackle my problem, I wanted to conduct sentiment analysis on hotel reviews.
+The goal is to discern whether the reviews are positive or negative, which will aid us in finding the perfect hotel for our vacation.
-I wanted to make my own model.
-After I was able to fit a basic model in `01_create_sentiment_model/01_create_sentiment_model.ipynb` I had to fine tune my model.
-This isn't my strentgh and I'm kind of lazy.
-Fortunately I'm able to automate easy python tasks.
+I decided to create my own model.
+Once I managed to fit a basic model in 01_create_sentiment_model/01_create_sentiment_model.ipynb, I had to fine-tune it.
+This isn't my strength, and I admit to being somewhat lazy.
+Fortunately, I can automate routine Python tasks.
-So I wrote a python script which will create a model for each config file in the `configs/model` directory.
-The script is in the `01_create_sentiment_model` directory and is called `01_create_sentiment_model.py`.
-The created model will be saved in the `models` directory.
+Consequently, I wrote a Python script that creates a model for each config file in the configs/model directory.
+The script is located in the 01_create_sentiment_model directory and is called 01_create_sentiment_model.py.
+The generated models are stored in the models directory.
-With this approach I can make some experiments with different models and configs.
-And pick the best one after the training.
-So the creation of the model was quite easy, because I can automatically create a ton of models.
-Unfortunately I still have to choose the best one by myself
+With this approach, I can experiment with different models and configurations and choose the best one after training.
+The creation of the models was relatively easy since I can automatically generate a multitude of them.
+Unfortunately, I still have to manually select the best one.

 ### 02 - Interpretation and validation of results + model performance measure